Claudia McNeil: Life and career

 McNeil appeared in many TV series, including The DuPont Show of the Month (1957), The Nurses (1962), Profiles in Courage (1965), and Roots: The Next Generations (1979).

-By the time she appeared in the 1959 film The Last Angry Man, she weighed nearly 300 pounds.
-In 1978, when she sang at Michael's Pub in Manhattan, she had slimmed down to 159 pounds and commented, "I lost a whole person."

 Personal life

 McNeil was married when she was 19 to a husband whom she described as a "very wonderful man", whose name she wouldn't disclose.
 They had two sons.
 Her husband died in World War II.
 Both her sons were reportedly killed in the Korean War.

 Her second marriage (to Herman McCoy) ended in divorce after two years in 1964.

 She studied Judaism, the religion of her adoptive parents, in youth.
-Though she maintained a great respect for it, even saying she carried a copy of both the Talmud and the Bible with her wherever she went, she converted to Catholicism in 1952 and was said to have been a devout.
+Though she maintained a great respect for it, even saying she carried a copy of both the Talmud and the Bible with her wherever she went, she converted to Catholicism in 1952 and was said to have been devout.

 Retirement and death

 She retired in 1983 and two years later moved into the Actors’ Fund Nursing Home in Englewood, New Jersey.
 McNeil died there on November 25, 1993, aged 76, from complications related to diabetes.